 However, an ebook can be shorter or longer as well.
 For example, an ebook of 1500 words is perfectly acceptable as long as it answers all questions your customers may have.
 At Deepworkz content marketing agency, the longest ebook that we have drafted and designed was more than 7000 words.
 So, word count totally depends on the scope of the ebook and what you want to achieve with it.

 An ebook should have a strong introduction that clearly tells the reader what the ebook has in store and compels them to flip further.
 In addition, it should have well-defined subsections because they help the reader easily move between the sections or straightaway go to the section that interests them.

 An ebook also needs to have functional headings so readers know exactly what to expect.
 Further, it needs to have visuals such as pictures, illustrations and graphs that appealingly break the content, as well as add to the content value.
 Lastly, it should highlight key takeaways, recommendations and a clear call to action.

 How can we help you in creating an ebook that converts?

-Having created numerous ebooks, Deepworkz has the domain knowledge and expertise to produce an outstanding ebook to cater to your exact requirements.
+Having created numerous ebooks, Deepworkz content marketing services has the domain knowledge and expertise to produce an outstanding ebook to cater to your exact requirements.
 Our team of writers have years of experience writing for the B2B technology audiences and can emulate your brand’s voice to deliver an ebook that resonates with your target audience.
 In addition, our designers understand B2B concepts and excel at creating visually enticing products.
 Get in touch with us to help you create ebooks that convert!